Spoken Description

-Time adverbs tell us when something happens and help arrange events in speech and writing.
-This short guide covers common German time adverbs with quick examples.
+Time adverbs in German signal when something happens, and they help sequence events in narratives and everyday speech.
+This guide covers common time adverbs and useful expressions.

 |---|---|---|